Versioning with mkdocs when not using GitHub

 It doesn’t work locally in the sense that it builds/appends the versioning structure, and one could sync to a different destination from there.
 After figuring this all out, I thought sharing this in a brief post might help others out there.

-at any time to see the current version structure mike
+mike list at any time to see the current version structure mike knows about.

 Local Deployment